Landau Theory of Causal Dynamical Triangulations: Effective models

 The crucial point to be made here is that the presence of a potential term in \eqref{S_mini4d} allows non-constant configurations such as \eqref{fullsol4d} to dominate the path integral.
 Thus, the conclusions derived in this case are qualitatively different from those derived from \eqref{S_2d} in the two-dimensional case.

 The result is very interesting because it shows how the reduced model in four dimensions not only reproduces the extended part of the universe, but also its stalk, and it gives a prediction for their relative time extension.
+The same model also predicts other phases \cite{Bogacz:2012sa} that resemble the so-called phases A and B of CDT \cite{Ambjorn:2005qt}.
+However, it should be stressed that it fails to capture the more recently discovered "bifurcation" phase of CDT \cite{Ambjorn:2014mra,Ambjorn:2016mnn}, for which the spatial volume is not sufficient and another order parameter is required.

 It is also worth noticing that from the Einstein-Hilbert action the ratio $c_2/c_1$ would be fixed, thus leaving us with no parameters for a fit to the CDT simulations.
 Since the width of the universe (for fixed $V_4$) depends on the bare coupling $\kappa_0$ \cite{Ambjorn:2008wc}, this is another indication that the effective action describing the volume dynamics is different form what would be expected from general relativity.
+In other words, the $(\Delta,\kappa_0)$ space of CDT coupling constants translates into a $(c_1,c_2)$ plane of effective coupling constants in the BIB model, while we would expect only one in the GR minisuperspace model.
+On the other hand, such argument is not conclusive, as the additional parameter could turn out to be irrelevant (in the renormalization group sense) in the continuum limit, and thus amount just to an innocuous lattice artefact.

-We will now argue that such conclusion is even stronger in three dimensions.
+We will now argue that in three dimensions a stronger case can be made for a departure of the effective BIB model from a GR minisuperspace model.